HTTPArchive/almanac.httparchive.org/src/content/en/2020/http2.md

 Since QUIC and HTTP/3 run over UDP, things aren't as simple as with HTTP/1.1 or HTTP/2.
 Typically, an HTTP/3 client has to first discover that QUIC is available at the server.
 The recommended method for this is [HTTP Alternative Services](#alternative-services) .
 On its first visit to a website, a client connects to a server using TCP.
 It then discovers via `Alt-Svc` that HTTP/3 is available, and can set up a new QUIC connection.
 The `Alt-Svc` entry can be cached, allowing subsequent visits to avoid the TCP step, but the entry will eventually become stale and need revalidation.
 This likely will have to be done for each domain separately, which will probably lead to most page loads using a mix of HTTP/1, HTTP/2, and HTTP/3.

-However, even if it is known that a server supports QUIC and HTTP/3, the network in-between might block it.
+However, even if it is known that a server supports QUIC and HTTP/3, the network in between might block it.
 UDP traffic is commonly used in DDoS attacks and blocked by default in for example many company networks.
 While exceptions could be made for QUIC, its encryption makes it difficult for firewalls to assess the traffic.
 There are potential solutions to these issues, but in the meantime it is expected that QUIC is most likely to succeed on well-known ports like 443.
 And it is entirely possible that it is blocked QUIC altogether.
 In practice, clients will likely use sophisticated mechanisms to fall back to TCP if QUIC fails.
-One option there is to "race" both a TCP and QUIC connection and use the one that completes first.
+One option is to "race" both a TCP and QUIC connection and use the one that completes first.

 There is ongoing work to define ways to discover HTTP/3 without needing the TCP step.
-This should be considered an optimization though, as the UDP blocking issues are likely to mean that TCP-based HTTP sticks around.
-The [HTTPS DNS record](https://tools.ietf.org/html/draft-ietf-dnsop-svcb-https), is similar to HTTP Alternative Services and some CDNs are already [experimenting with these records](https://blog.cloudflare.com/speeding-up-https-and-http-3-negotiation-with-dns/).
-In the long run, when most servers offer HTTP/3, browsers might switch to attempting that by default.
-But that will take a long time.
+This should be considered an optimization, though, as the UDP blocking issues are likely to mean that TCP-based HTTP sticks around.
+The [HTTPS DNS record](https://tools.ietf.org/html/draft-ietf-dnsop-svcb-https) is similar to HTTP Alternative Services and some CDNs are already [experimenting with these records](https://blog.cloudflare.com/speeding-up-https-and-http-3-negotiation-with-dns/).
+In the long run, when most servers offer HTTP/3, browsers might switch to attempting that by default; that will take a long time.

 <figure markdown>
 | TLS version | HTTP/1 <br /> desktop | HTTP/1 <br />mobile | HTTP/2 <br />desktop | HTTP/2 <br />mobile |